genesiscommunitysuccess/docs/versioned_docs/version-2022.4/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 ## Config

-The functionality of the profile manager is customised through the properties you set in the html.
+The functionality of the profile manager is customised through the properties you set in the HTML.
 This section covers the main properties that you will want to customise.
 For a full list of all of the properties, [see here](./docs/api/foundation-entity-management.profiles.md).

 ### Permissions